cph-cachet/carp.sensing-flutter/carp_webservices/README.md

 1. You need a CARP Web Service host running.
 See the [CARP Web Service API](https://github.com/cph-cachet/carp.webservices) documentation for how to do this.
-If you're part of the [CACHET](http://www.cachet.dk/) team, you can use the specified development, staging, and production servers.
+If you're part of the [CACHET](http://www.cachet.dk/) team, you can use the specified test, staging, and production servers.

 1. Add `carp_services` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).